 Welcome to my website!

 I am an Associate Professor in the Department of Geography at the Maxwell School of Citizenship and Public Affairs of Syracuse University, where I have taught since 2008.
 I am the Research Director for Environmental Collaboration and Conflicts in the Program for the Advancement of Research on Conflict and Collaboration (PARCC) at the Maxwell School.
 I am also a faculty affiliate/associate several programs and departments across Syracuse University: Women’s and Gender Studies Department, Program for the Advancement of Research on Conflicts and Collaboration (PARCC), Center for Environmental Policy and Administration (CEPA), South Asia Center, Moynihan Institute of Global Affairs, Tolley Humanities Faculty, International Relations Program, Democratizing Knowledge Collective, and Asian/Asian-American Studies.
 Prior to Syracuse University, I was a faculty member in the Department of Geography at King’s College London (2006-2008) and a Visiting Fellow at the University of Manchester (2005-2006).
 I obtained my M.A. and Ph.D. in Geography from the University of Minnesota, where I was a MacArthur Scholar and International Water Management Institute (IWMI) Fellow.
 I obtained my A.B.
 (Cum Laude) in Geosciences and Environmental Studies from Princeton University.
 I am broadly interested in nature-society relationships, political ecology, development studies, feminist theories, climate change, water governance, and South Asia.
 I have conducted research in Bangladesh for several years on a variety of environment-development topics.
 Before becoming an academic, I was a Programme Officer at the United Nations Development Programme (UNDP) for a $26M large environment-development program in Bangladesh, between 1998-2001.

 Further information on my research, publications, presentations, teaching, outreach, and media can be found from the respective pages on this website (please see the tabs across the top).

-Information about my book ‘The Right to Water: Politics, Governance and Social Struggles’ is available at the publisher’s website: https://www.routledge.com/products/9781849713597 .
+Information about my first book ‘The Right to Water: Politics, Governance and Social Struggles’ is available at the publisher’s website: https://www.routledge.com/products/9781849713597 .
 The book has recently been translated into Spanish and Polish.
 Further details are available under the Publications page on this website.

 Endorsements for the book: